bleutzinn/grav-plugin-add-page-by-form/README.md

         -
             addpage: null
         -
-            display: thankyou
+            display: thank-you
 ---

 You can add a new page by filling in the form below.

-Please enter the a title and write some content to appear on the new page.
+Please enter a title (optional) and write some content to appear on the new page.
 ```

-To allow a user to add a blog post simply change the template to 'item':
+To allow a user to add a blog post simply change the 'template' variable to 'item' and set some other blog related variables in the pagefrontmatter block:

 ```
 ---
 title: 'Add Blog Post'
+template: form
 parent: '/blog'
 pagefrontmatter:
-    author: 'Default Author Name'
-    title: 'Default Post Title'
-    content: 'Default Post Content'
     template: item
-    instructor:
-        name: 'John Doe'
-        title: 'dr.'
+    title: My new Blog post
+    taxonomy:
+        category: blog
+        tag: [journal, guest]
 form:
     name: add-blog-post-form
     fields: